rsundqvist/CopyPasta/README.md

 Enter the group numbers, "3 5, 6  9, potato" for groups {3, 5, 6, 9, potato}.
 Tokens separated by spaces and/or comma will be treated as a separate group.

-Alternatively, groups can be created from a **folder structure**.
+Alternatively, groups can be created from a folder structure ***(Ctrl+I)***.
 In this case, a root folder containing a single folder per group is assumed.
-All files will be available.
-You may choose file types to include by default.
+You may choose file types, such as .java-files, to include by default.

 ### 3. Write feedback.

 Commonly used phrases can be saved using the Pasta Editor ***(Ctrl-G)***, then exported ***(RMB -> Export)*** and shared.
 Pasta items can be categorized using tags.
 Tags are automatically converted to lower case, and any leading or trailing whitespace will be removed.

-From the Files view, feedback may be added directly ***(Ctrl+F)*** with a reference to the file and caret position.
+From the File view, feedback may be added directly ***(Ctrl+F)*** with a reference to the file and caret position.
 Alternatively, a Pasta item may be selected from the list and inserted directly ***(Ctrl+Q)*** in an appropriate location.
 If there is a %FILE:\<filename\>% tag present, the program will automatically insert the pasta there.
 If not, it will be created and appended to the end.

 ### 4. Export the feedback